SimonHensel/LSTM-Facade-Completion/README.md

 LSTM Facade Completion
 ======================

-Implementation of the LSTM networks for facade completion described in the paper (will be added after proceedings are published)
+Implementation of the LSTM networks for facade completion described in the paper (will be added after proceedings are published).
 View with care.

 Usage